juliannascruggs/nback/README.txt

 Logic behind an n-back game

 Game:
-	display x # of objects, sequentially
+	display x # of objects sequentially
-	randomize the value of the object properties user selects which properties they believe they saw n # of intances ago compare user selection to object property n # instances ago deem it right or wrong, message that immediately calculate a percentage of how much the user got correctly vs. not for each property type
+	randomize the value of the object properties user selects which properties they believe they saw n # of intances ago compare user selection to object property n # instances ago deem it right or wrong, message that immediately calculate a percentage of how much the user remembered correctly vs. not for each property type

-Round settings:
+Game settings:
-	Number of objects to play: setting?
+	Number of objects to play: trials
-	Object properties: object
+	Object properties: object constructor
-	n for 'n-back': number
+	n-back: n
-	score: boolean
+	score: boolean?

 Properties:
-	[color]
+	color
-	[shape]
+	shape
-	[sound]
+	sound
-	[position]
+	position[0,0]

 Sequence
-	create an object with random properties
+	create objects with random properties
-	store the object properties
+		later, create matches, lures and fillers
-	show the random object
+	store the objects
-	compare the object's properties to the properties of object n listen to the user's input on
+	show the objects
-	compare the user's property guesses to the object's properties store
+	* compare the object's properties to the properties of object n does this work differently if we generate properties as matches, lures and fillers? listen to the user's input on compare the user's property guesses to the object's properties store